KeyboardKit/KeyboardKitPro/README.md

 https://github.com/KeyboardKit/KeyboardKitPro.git
 ```

-Since KeyboardKit Pro installs as a binary, it only has to be added to the main app target.
+KeyboardKit Pro only has to be added to the main app target.

 ## Supported Locales

-KeyboardKit is localized in 61 keyboard-specific locales ([read more][Localization]):
+KeyboardKit is localized in [60+ keyboard-specific locales][Localization]:

 🇦🇱 🇦🇪 🇦🇲 🇧🇾 🇧🇬 🇦🇩 🏳️ 🇭🇷 🇨🇿 🇩🇰 <br />
 🇳🇱 🇧🇪 🇺🇸 🇬🇧 🇺🇸 🇪🇪 🇫🇴 🇵🇭 🇫🇮 🇫🇷 <br />